Skip to Main Content

 What to consider before applying for a $400,000 mortgage

-Before you take out a loan as large as $400,000 — or any mortgage loan, really — you’ll need to understand the total costs of the loan.
+Before you take out a $400,000 mortgage, you’ll need to understand the total costs of the loan.

 You should know what your closing costs and monthly payment will be, how much you’ll need for a down payment, and the total interest you’ll pay over time.